-Gram Precision principally pays for its products in United States Dollars and Canadian dollars and sells its products in Canadian, and United States Dollars.
+Gram Precision principally pays for its products in United States Dollars and Canadian dollars and sells its products in Canadian dollars and United States Dollars.
 Korona primarily pays for its products in United States Dollars and Euros and sells its products in Euros.
-During the fiscal year ended March 31, 2008, we experienced a foreign currency loss of \$216,239.
-We don't currently engage in hedging transactions; however we may undertake hedging activities in the future.
+During the fiscal year ended March 31, 2009, we experienced a foreign currency loss of \$278,944.
+We do not currently engage in hedging transactions; however, we may undertake hedging activities in the future.

-A summary of our debts from our banking facilities utilized as at March 31, 2008 which was subject to foreign currency risk is as below:
+A summary of our debts from our banking facilities utilized as at March 31, 2009 which was subjected to foreign currency risk is as follows: